HomeOnMars/projektoOmnijo/teknikajxoj/Lingvo.md

   - For full list of prefix shorthands, see `u_rdo_prefixes` `dict` in [Unuoj.py](Unuoj.py) file.
-  - For units shorthands (letter-based), either use one single letter with hat, or use capital letter as the first letter, and lowercase for the following.
+  - For units shorthands (letter-based), always use capital letter (hat or not) as the first letter, and lowercase for the following letters.
-    This helps differentiate between
+    This helps to differentiate between
     the units part and prefix part of the shorthands.
     E.g. [*Lu*](Unuoj.md#potenco) would be a unit by itself, while *LU* would indicate some kind of prefix 'L' (which doesn't exist) combined with unit [*U*](Unuoj.md#longeco).
+  - Always use letter-based unit symbols for base units such as length ('U'), mass ('P'), time ('Ŝ'), etc.
 - `p`-notation:
   - Similar to the [`e`-notation](https://en.wikipedia.org/wiki/Scientific_notation#E_notation)
     of the decimal system, except **both sides of `p` are hexadecimal**.